 The online RN to BSN program includes instructive and clinical experiences designed to expand the existing professional knowledge of North Carolina residents holding an associate in applied science degree in Nursing, associate degree in Nursing or diploma in Nursing from a hospital program and hold an RN license to practice nursing in North Carolina, a compact state.
-Compact states allow a nurse, licensed in one compact state to legally practice in another compact state is awarded upon successful completion of NURS 328 and the professional academic portfolio included in that course.
-The remaining required hours, if necessary, can be taken in combination of general education and elective hours.
-Pfeiffer University's residency requirement for the RN to BSN program is 30 semester hours.
+Compact states allow a nurse, licensed in one compact state to legally practice in another compact state.